Abdurrehman7452/Route-Optimization-for-Event-Logistics/README.md

 This project uses advanced data structures and algorithms to determine the quickest route through various stops, considering both road and air travel constraints.

-- Data Structures Used
+# Data Structures Used

 The data structures used in this project include Graph, Queue, Array, and Linked List.

- -Graph Traversal Algorithm
+# Graph Traversal Algorithm

 It employs Breadth-First Search (BFS) to find the shortest path, efficiently handling air routes (24 hours) and road routes (4 hours).